How hard is it to approximate the Jones polynomial?: The Jones polynomial

+\begin{proof} \cor{c:encode} describes a way to approximately ($\FPTEAS$) encode a circuit calculation $\braket{0^n|C|0^n}$ as a plat braid with bridge number $2g$.
+This type of circuit calculation is $\BQP$-complete by \prop{p:circuit}.
+Each gate of the circuit $C$ (say a Toffoli or a Hadamard gate, if these standard generators are used) can be approximated by a braid by \thm{th:flw} (Freedman-Larsen-Wang) and \thm{th:sk} (Solovay-Kitaev).
+Thus the left side of \eqref{e:capprox} is $\BQP$-complete in additive approximation.
+But the denominator is exponential in $g$.
+This is not by itself a hardness result, but it is a strong indication that \thm{th:ajl} does not usually provide information about the Jones polynomial, and that a hardness result should be available.

+The first hardness result to obtain is that multiplicative approximation to the Jones polynomial norm $|V(L,t)|$ is $\shP$-hard.
+Almost by definition (more precisely, by \prop{p:circuit}), multiplicative approximation to the left side is $\SBQP$-hard, which by \prop{p:promise} is the same as $\PostBQP$-hard.
+The denominator on the right side is easily computable, so we obtain that multiplicative approximation to the numerator is also $\PostBQP$-hard.
+This numerator is the Kauffman bracket value $|\braket{L}_K|^2$, which equals $|V(L,t)|^2$, which implies hardness of $|V(L,t)|$.
+Finally, Aaronson's theorem tells us that $\PostBQP = \PP$, and $\PP$-hard implies $\#P$-hard by \prop{p:pp}.

+To complete the proof, we need to refine the construction in two ways.
+We need to convert multiplicative approximation to more general value-distinguishing approximation; and we need to change the link $L$ to a knot.

-One remaining task to prove \thm{th:main} is to refine the construction to general value-dependent approximation rather than multiplicative approximation.
-Explicitly, let $a > b > 0$ be constants as in the statement of \thm{th:main}, let $p$ and $c$ be the polynomial the constant in the modified definition of $\SBQP$ in \prop{p:sbqp}.
-By that proposition and equation~\eqref{e:capprox}, it is $\SBQP$-complete and therefore $\shP$-hard to determine whether
+For the first refinement, let $a > b > 0$ be constants as in the statement of \thm{th:main}, and let $p$ and $c$ be the polynomial and the constant in the modified definition of $\SBQP$ in \lem{l:sbqp}.
+By that lemma and equation~\eqref{e:capprox}, it is $\SBQP$-complete and therefore $\shP$-hard to determine whether